CowboyLva/ebiomes/README.txt

 This is a vanilla themed mod for minetest game, designed to bring vanilla like biomes with least amount of changes to the vanilla minetest.

 Several popular mods are supported - bonemeal, mobs_animal, mobs_monster, mobs_npc, mob_horse, moreblocks, flowerpot
-Post 1.0.0 - forgotten_monsters, animalworld
+Post 1.0.0 - forgotten_monsters, animalworld, nssm

 To gain better compatibility with other biome mods(like ethereal) the user has to disable unregistering and reregistering of decorations.